stijn-dejongh/lovecraft_public_domain/manuscript/unknown_kadath.md

 shone through grated and balconied windows, and the sound of lutes and pipes stole timid from inner courts where marble fountains bubbled.
 Carter knew his way, and edged down through darker streets to the river, where at an old sea-tavern he found the captains and seamen he had known in myriad other dreams.
-There he bought his passage to Celepha&iuml;s on a great green galleon, and there he stopped for the night after speaking gravely to the venerable cat of that inn, who blinked dozing before an enormous hearth and dreamed of old wars and forgotten gods.
+There he bought his passage to Celephaîs on a great green galleon, and there he stopped for the night after speaking gravely to the venerable cat of that inn, who blinked dozing before an enormous hearth and dreamed of old wars and forgotten gods.

-In the morning Carter boarded the galleon bound for Celepha&iuml;s, and sat in the prow as the ropes were cast off and the long sail down to the Cerenerian Sea began.
+In the morning Carter boarded the galleon bound for Celephaîs, and sat in the prow as the ropes were cast off and the long sail down to the Cerenerian Sea began.
 For many leagues the banks were much as they were above Thran, with now and then a curious temple rising on the farther hills toward the right, and a drowsy village on the shore, with steep red roofs and nets spread in the sun.
-Mindful of his search, Carter questioned all the mariners closely about those whom they had met in the taverns of Celepha&iuml;s, asking the names and ways of the strange men with long, narrow eyes, long-lobed ears, thin noses, and pointed chins who came in dark ships from the north and traded onyx for the carved jade and spun gold and little red singing birds of Celepha&iuml;s.
+Mindful of his search, Carter questioned all the mariners closely about those whom they had met in the taverns of Celephaîs, asking the names and ways of the strange men with long, narrow eyes, long-lobed ears, thin noses, and pointed chins who came in dark ships from the north and traded onyx for the carved jade and spun gold and little red singing birds of Celephaîs.
 Of these men the sailors knew not much, save that they talked but seldom and spread a kind of awe about them.

 Their land, very far away, was called Inganok, and not many people cared to